SkillsUSA Theme for 2015-2016

 The SkillsUSA competition theme for the 2015-16 year is

 SkillsUSA: Champions at Work

-- How has your involvement in SkillsUSA led to greater skill development?
+- How has your involvement in SkillsUSA ensured that you will be connected to career success?

-- What SkillsUSA programs ensure that members are developing personal skills that are needed to lead America such as integrity, self-motivation, work ethic, professionalism, and responsibility?
+- Which SkillsUSA programs ensure that members are developing personalskills that are needed for career success?
+Program examples may include those that improve the following: integrity, self-motivation, work ethic, professionalism and responsibility.